What are the main health benefits of drinking water?

 How does getting enough water affect my health?

 It is very important to your health.
 It keeps you hydrated.
 When you don’t get enough, you can become dehydrated, get headaches and dizziness.
 It depresses your immune system.
-People who drink coffee, pop, anything with caffeine in it, should add an extra glass of water for every one.
+People who drink coffee, pop, anything with caffeine in it, should add an extra glass of water for every one caffeinated beverage.

-How can getting too little negatively affect my health?
+How can getting too little water negatively affect my health?

-Can drinking too much be a bad thing?
+Can drinking too much water be a bad thing?

 Yes.
 Water toxicity can occur when you drink a large amount in a short period of time, so try to spread your water intake out throughout the day.
 It decreases the amount of sodium in your body and causes your cells to overfill and swell.

 Can I damage my body by not going to the bathroom?

 You can get urinary tract infections.
 A lot of nurses and waitresses who are busy and don’t stop to go to the bathroom will often get urinary tract infections.

 - Hydration: What athletes need to know

 - A healthy life: Advice for women from their 20s to their 80s